 What we've achieved together

-We have provided the Board with research on different MASH models, to enable and encourage learning from successful implementation elsewhere, presenting findings from a number of other similar models at a stakeholders’ engagement workshop in September.
+The Centre also provided the board with research on different MASH models, to enable and encourage learning from successful implementation elsewhere, presenting findings from a number of other similar models at a stakeholders’ engagement workshop in September.
 B&NES also attended the MASH workshop which we ran in April 2015 as part of the Home Office research work.